 Built in the early 1800s, the one room school house offers a glimpse into York’s educational past.
 Don’t miss the graffiti on the horsehair plaster walls from the school children, especially the depictions of the sailing ships!

 For more information check out the seasonal tours through the York Historical Society. http://oldyork.org/visit.html

 Check out the local events happening in York and the surrounding area.

 The renowned Stonewall Kitchen brand was created right here in York Maine!
 We are pleased to have the company store in York as well as Stonewall's cooking school where guests can enjoy amazing cooking classes and a delicious bite!
 Checkout their schedule of classes and sign up early!

 During your time in York make sure to check out our local distillery at two locations-the Beach (Short Sands) and the Barn (Rt 1 by Hannaford).
-Make sure to signup online for a tour and learn how their award winning small batch whiskey is created-and of course grab a sample as well!
+Make sure to check out their award winning small batch whiskey and try a sampler as well!

 © 2022 - Anchorage Inn – York Beach Maine Lodging and Accommodations, Restaurant and Dining